-The Claimants Nourrice and Prosper were among those forcibly "relocated."
-The United States also admits that it was aware of and condoned the behavior of the United Kingdom towards the Chagossians and has consistently opposed any permanent Chagossian presence in the Chagos Archipelago even though as a leaseholder it has no claim to sovereignty.
+The Claimants Nourrice and Prosper were among those forcibly "relocated" by the MOD.
+The United Kingdom's attitude towards the Chagossians has consistently opposed any permanent Chagossian presence in the Chagos Archipelago even though pursuant to UNGA Resolution 73/295 infra the United Kingdom has no internationally cognizable claim to sovereignty.

 The United Nations General Assembly requested an advisory opinion from the International Court of Justice which was rendered in February 2019 on the matter of the Chagos Archipelago and is incorporated herein by reference.
-The ruling of the International Court of Justice, Legal Consequences of the Separation of the Chagos Archipelago from Mauritius in 1965 (Request for Advisory Opinion), 25, February 2019 (General List No. 169) stated:
+The ruling of the International Court of Justice, Legal Consequences of the Separation of the Chagos Archipelago from Mauritius in 1965 (Request for Advisory Opinion), 25, February 2019 (General List No. 169) stated :